 While fertility benefits may traditionally focus on different-sex couples, it’s important for inclusive workplaces to support the needs of all employees.
 To be inclusive of all paths to parenthood, make sure your fertility benefits cover:

-- Adoption: This is a popular family-forming path, with 21% of all same-sex parents choosing adoption to grow their family.
+Adoption: This is a popular family-forming path, with 21% of all same-sex parents choosing adoption to grow their family.

 Fertility benefits that include care navigation support can help employees get answers to their questions and take action based on their personal preferences, circumstances, and goals.

-Members also have unlimited access to our Care Team — which is comprised of global benefits experts and fertility specialists — who can provide educational resources, emotional support, and logistical guidance around the topic of male infertility.
+Members also have unlimited access to our Care Team — which is comprised of global benefits experts and fertility specialists — who can provide educational resources, emotional support, and logistical guidance around the topic of male factor infertility.
 They can also help employees identify high-quality clinics and agencies, easily book appointments, and guide them toward their next steps.

-Male-factor infertility is a topic that needs more awareness.
+Male factor infertility is a topic that needs more awareness.
 As an employer, you can do your part by making sure your employees have access to guidance, support, and resources they may need to take the next step in their family-forming journeys.

 Want to learn how Carrot can support the fertility needs of all of your employees — regardless of their sex, gender identity, or sexual orientation?
 Get in touch with us.